ARC Raiders Renegade Guide: Best Upgrades & Attachments

 • Fully Developed: A rapid-fire, accurate platform that competes with weapons of higher base rarity

-This progression makes the Renegade function as both a weapon and a "training tool."
+This progression makes the Renegade work as both a weapon and a training tool.
 It teaches positioning, shot discipline, and aim precision.
 Players who master the Renegade at lower tiers develop skills that transfer to all weapons.

-The journey from Renegade I to Renegade IV—building your own legendary-tier weapon from mid-tier beginnings—embodies the extraction shooter experience of starting with limited resources and creating something powerful through persistence and skill.
+The journey from Renegade I to Renegade IV, building your own legendary-tier weapon from mid-tier beginnings, captures what extraction shooters are all about: starting with limited resources and creating something powerful through persistence and skill.

 Key Takeaways